MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/reporting/Get-MailTrafficReport.md

 Bulk mail

 - BCL0: Messages that are not bulk mail are marked with Bulk Complaint Level (BCL) value of 0.
-For details on how to use BCL to mark messages as spam, see Use transport rules to configure bulk email filtering.
+For details on how to use BCL to mark messages as spam, see Use transport rules to configure bulk email filtering (https://technet.microsoft.com/library/dn720438.aspx).

 - BCL1 through BCL9: Messages with BCL rating of 1 through 9.